NO ONE CAN CONTROL ME –

 — keep explaining why your point is valid, and

 • The more relentless someone’s controlling behavior, the more narcissistic the person is.
-In that case you cannot win, because they can’t & won’t see you as separate from them, with your own personality.
+In that case you cannot win, because they can’t & won’t see you as being separate from them, with your own personality.

 NEXT: Responding to Controllers (Part 2)